dovecot/documentation/docs/core/config/mail_location.md

 Before configuring Dovecot, you'll need to know where your mails are located.
 You should already have an SMTP server installed and configured to deliver mails somewhere, so the easiest way to make Dovecot work is to just use the same location.
-Otherwise you could create a `~/Maildir` directory and configure your SMTP server to use the Maildir format.
+Otherwise, you could create a `~/Maildir` directory and configure your SMTP server to use the Maildir format.

 First send a test mail to yourself (as your own non-root user):